otrego/go-type1/README.md

 * [game\_commentary.tex: Raw source](book-example/game_commentary.tex)
 * [game\_commentary.pdf: PDF Output](book-example/game_commentary.pdf)

-## Deep Dive
+## Font Deep Dive

-If are interested in the nitty-gritty details of these LaTeX fonts or you want to make your own modifications, this section should provide some background.
+If are interested in the nitty-gritty details of the fonts or you want to make your own modifications, this section should provide some helpful background.

 ### What's here